BergelsonLab/wordmerge2/README.md

 If the script does not recieve the last three input, *delta*, *mark* and *printLog* would be set to default

+An error log file would also be generated in the `error` subdirectory under the *new_file_writeTo* folder.
+It records detailed error log information.
+If no `error` subdirectory found, the script would create one.

-- *old_file* is the path of the old file
+- *old_file* is the ABSOLUTE path of the old file
-- *new_file* is the path of the new file
+- *new_file* is the ABSOLUTE path of the new file
-- *new_file_writeTo* is the path of folder in which the wordmerge-processed file will be generated
+- *new_file_writeTo* is the ABSOLUTE path of folder in which the wordmerge-processed file will be generated
 - *delta* is the time range allowed for matching:
   * When oldfile.timeOnset-*delta* < newfile.timeOnset < oldfile.timeOnset+*delta*, the pair would be considered with the same time stamp
   * Same is true for timeOffset